 - Phase III prohibits the outdoor use of water altogether.

-All users of the Downers Grove water system are subject to the regulations of the Water Conservation Ordinance in Chapter 25.5 of the Downers Grove Municipal Code.
+All users of the Downers Grove water system are subject to the regulations of the Water Conservation Ordinance in Section 25.5 of the Downers Grove Municipal Code.

 A rain barrel is a water tank used to collect and store rainwater at the end of your downspout, which you can then use to water plants, wash your car and reduce your water bill.
 They are a simple, efficient, low-cost method for homeowners to collect and recycle water.
 The Conservation Foundation offers rain barrels for sale, as well as local retailers.